INTERESTING FACTS ABOUT SPACE PROBES !!!

 The Parker Solar Probe is named in honor of the physicist Eugene Parker, at a cost of 1.5 billion dollars.

-Up to 50 space probes have been launched since the former Soviet Union first fired the Luna 1 space probe towards the Moon in 1959.
+Up to 160 unmanned space probes have been launched, since the former Soviet Union first launched the first space probe, Sputnik, in 1957.

 On July 19th, 2020, the United Arab Emirates launched it’s first ever unmanned spacecraft on a mission to Mars, off the southern coast of mainland Japan.
 The $200 million “Hope Probe” is scheduled to arrive in February 2021, when it will enter into orbit around the Red Planet and begin it’s missions, marking the first planetary science mission led by an Arab country.